All things regarding the mad scientist behind and in-front of the scenes.

 As a professional musician, my primary focus since 2003 has been performing jazz and contemporary music using the ukulele as my principle instrument, as well as presenting workshops and performing at various ukulele festivals throughout the year.

 Having been a serious student of music and jazz in particular, as well as having studied jazz, contemporary music and the music business with world renowned master musician Chuck Anderson for over thirty years – ( Yes, he is that good and one - if not the most knowledgeable musician I've every run across ).
-I bring a wealth of music knowledge and experience to the ukulele world and have guided, taught and coached many ukulele players with their journey exploring the ukulele.
+I bring a wealth of music knowledge and experience to the ukulele world and have guided, taught and coached many ukulele players with their journey exploring the ukulele and music in general.

 In addition to writing, performing, recording and presenting workshops.
 I maintain a busy private teaching schedule of 50 to 60 students a week on various instruments, mainly the ukulele and guitar.
 I December 2015 I released my second CD, "How About More Uke?".
 The CD features the Curt Sheller Jazz Trio.
 The trio is myself on ukulele and two fellow world-class musicians and friends: Eric Schreiber on bass and Ed Rick on drums.
 Using the classic